greenfirn/Docker-Events/README.md

 - using putty ssh or similar copy/paste contents of 'install - script files.sh' into rig console and
 - press enter to write all the script files, lists files at the end to see files were created
 - copy/paste press enter contents of other install-*** conf etc files
-- include api.conf if using miner api and one of the gpu-reset scripts if needed, Nvidia,AMD
+- include api.conf if using miner api and one of the gpu-reset scripts if needed, Nvidia, AMD
 - seperate script files in source/lib folder just to make easier to read
 - batch files can be used to send new .conf files to a list of rigs from windows pc
 - start/stop/pause idle job and watch logs to test...